 cPanel is a web hosting control panel that hosts various services like email, database, backup, FTP Accounts, and securities.
 Once you successfully install WordPress on it, you become able to create and customize your websites as you want.

-Today, many web hosting companies offer tools to automatically install your WordPress on the cPanel.
+Today, many web hosting companies offer 1-click WordPress installation on cPanel.

 This tutorial will show you how to install WordPress on cPanel manually on your own.
 So, be with us till the end.